EddieJ03/ytnotes/README.md

 # YTNotes

 A Chrome Extension to allow you to take notes during videos.
-If you'd like to try it out, follow these instructions:
+If you'd like to try it out locally, follow these instructions:

 1. Git clone this repo
 2. Make sure to clone the backend repo and follow its instructions.
 Backend repo instructions can be found here: https://github.com/EddieJ03/ytnotes-backend